KordingLab/KordingLab.github.io/_posts/2016-02-05-how-to-add-blog.md

 #### Add code snippet

-For inline code, it's the same format as simple markdown.
-However, if you want to add multiple line, see [jekyllrb.com/docs/templates/](http://jekyllrb.com/docs/templates/).
+For inline code, it's the same format as simple markdown format.
+Use back tick (symbol below tilde) to highlight inline code.
+If you want to add multiple line of codes, see [jekyllrb.com/docs/templates/](http://jekyllrb.com/docs/templates/) for more information.
 Basically we will use liquid tag `highlight <programming language>` and `endhighlight` as beginning and end tag for code snippet.
+Or you can simple use triple back tick same as when you write `README.md` on Github repository.

 #### Add images link or Youtube video